-Trustees' Report For the Year Ended 31 August 2019
+Trustees' Report For the Year Ended 31 August 2020

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2018 to 31 August 2019.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2019 to 31 August 2020.
+The annual report serves the purposes of both a trustees' report, and a directors' report including a strategic report under company law.

-The Trust currently operates four primary academies in Wolverhampton, all of which include a nursery.
-Its academies have a combined pupil capacity of 1470 plus 150 in nursery and had a combined roll of 1638 (including 174 in nursery) in the school census in January 2019.
+The Trust currently operates four primary academies in Wolverhampton, all of which include a nursery and one primary school in Walsall which includes an Early Years Centre.
+Its academies have a combined roll of 2047 plus 203 in nursery as per the school census in October 2019.